Lucas Merolla

-Lucas Gabriel Merolla (born 27 June 1995) is an Argentine footballer who plays as a central defender for Huracán.
+Lucas Gabriel Merolla (born 27 June 1995) is an Argentine footballer who plays as a central defender for Liga MX club Mazatlán.

 Club career

+Huracán

 Merolla was born in Buenos Aires, and joined Huracán's youth setup from Nueva Chicago.
-Promoted to the main squad for the 2016 season, he was an unused substitute in two first team matches before joining Primera B Metropolitana side Deportivo Español on loan.
+Promoted to the main squad for the 2016 season, he was an unused substitute in two first team matches before leaving.

+Loan to Deportivo Español

-Merolla made his senior debut on 28 August 2016, starting in a 1–0 home win over Defensores de Belgrano.
-He scored his first goal the following 2 April, netting his team's second in a 3–1 away success over Atlanta, and finished the season with three goals in 36 appearances as Deportivo Español reached the promotion play-offs but missed out after losing to eventual winners Deportivo Riestra.
+In 2016, Merolla was loaned to Primera B Metropolitana side Deportivo Español on loan.
+He made his senior debut on 28 August of that year, starting in a 1–0 home win over Defensores de Belgrano.

+Merolla scored his first goal on 2 April 2017, netting his team's second in a 3–1 away success over Atlanta.
+He finished the season with three goals in 36 appearances as Deportivo Español reached the promotion play-offs but missed out after losing to eventual winners Deportivo Riestra.

+Loan to Guillermo Brown

+On 28 August 2017, Merolla joined Primera B Nacional side Guillermo Brown.
+Again regularly used, he scored twice in 22 appearances overall during the season.